sts10/sts10.github.io/_posts/2017-01-24-richochet-on-lubuntu.md

 <!-- more -->

 So I went over to [ricochet.im](https://ricochet.im/), found the [releases page](https://ricochet.im/releases/1.1.4/) and downloaded the latest release for Linux, which is currently 1.1.4.
-I'm running Linux on a 64-bit machine ([an old Macbook Pro](https://sts10.github.io/blog/2016/11/07/installing-ubuntu-on-my-old-macbook-pro/)), so I went with `ricochet-1.1.4-linux-x86_64.tar.bz2`.
+I'm running Linux on a 64-bit machine ([an old Macbook Pro](https://sts10.github.io/2016/11/07/installing-ubuntu-on-my-old-macbook-pro.html)), so I went with `ricochet-1.1.4-linux-x86_64.tar.bz2`.
 I downloaded this compressed file to my `Downloads/` directory.

 ## Verifying the downloaded tar file

 To verify the contents of the downloaded tar file, I also downloaded the `.asc` signature file associated with the release I downloaded from to the [releases page](https://ricochet.im/releases/1.1.4/).
 I then went to the [ricochet.im website](https://ricochet.im/) and downloaded [John Brooks' public gpg key](https://ricochet.im/john-brooks.asc).

 Then in terminal I navigated to my `~/Downloads` directory (`cd ~/Downloads`) and ran `gpg2 --import john-brooks.asc`. gpg2 informed me that 1 key was successfully imported-- woohoo.
-To double check that this was actually John Brooks' public key that he signs Ricochet releases with, I ran `gpg2 --fingerprint` to list the fingerprints of the ekys on my key ring.
+To double check that this was actually John Brooks' public key that he signs Ricochet releases with, I ran `gpg2 --fingerprint` to list the fingerprints of the keys on my key ring.
 I saw the fingerprint for the Brooks key was `9032 CAE4 CBFA 933A 5A21 45D5 FF97 C53F 183C 045D`, which is exactly the same fingerprint listed in [the Ricochet Github README](https://github.com/ricochet-im/ricochet#downloads).

 Next I needed to actually verify the tar file, so I ran `gpg2 --verify ricochet-1.1.4-linux-x86_64.tar.bz2.asc`. gpg2 correctly assumed that the signed data was in `ricochet-1.1.4-linux-x86_64.tar.bz2` and gave me the message: